Percosh/steam-ai-game-suggestion/README.md

 Feedback is stored in a CSV file and influences future recommendation scores.

 f.
 Price-Performance Recommendation
-recommend_best_value_game function fetches game price data from SteamDB to analyze price-performance.
+'onerilen_fiyat_performans_mantigi' function fetches game price data from SteamDB to analyze price-performance.

 Recommends the best value-for-money game to the user.